qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

 **Key Features:**

 - **Inherits from `GateSet`:** Retains all functionalities of `GateSet`, including physical channel management and `VoltageTuningPoint` definitions.
-- **Manage Multiple Virtualisation Layers:** Stores a list of `VirtualisationLayer` objects.
-Multiple layers can be defined and stacked, allowing for hierarchical virtualisation.
+- **Manage Multiple Virtualization Layers:** Stores a list of `VirtualizationLayer` objects.
+Multiple layers can be defined and stacked, allowing for hierarchical virtualization.
 Layers are applied sequentially (in reverse order during voltage resolution) to translate top-level virtual gate voltages into physical gate voltages.
-- **Add Layers:** Use `add_layer(source_gates, target_gates, matrix)` to define and append a new `VirtualisationLayer`:
+- **Add Layers:** Use `add_layer(source_gates, target_gates, matrix)` to define and append a new `VirtualizationLayer`:
   - `source_gates`: Names of the new virtual gates defined by this layer.
   - `target_gates`: Names of the gates (physical or virtual from a previous layer) that this layer maps onto.
   - `matrix`: The transformation matrix (list of lists of floats).
 - **Additive Voltage Resolution:** Overrides `GateSet.resolve_voltages()`.
-When voltages are specified for virtual gates (potentially across different layers) and/or physical gates simultaneously, this method applies the inverse of the virtualisation matrices for each layer.
+When voltages are specified for virtual gates (potentially across different layers) and/or physical gates simultaneously, this method applies the inverse of the virtualization matrices for each layer.
 Contributions from all specified virtual and physical gates are resolved and become additive at the physical gate level.
-Handles multi-layered virtualisation by processing layers from the outermost to the innermost.
+Handles multi-layered virtualization by processing layers from the outermost to the innermost.

 ### 6.1 Important Behavior: Unspecified Virtual Gates Are Zeroed Per Operation